• Skip to primary navigation

 Faber-Castell Albrecht Durer Watercolor Pencils

-The kit itself comes in a metal tin pack that you can reuse for a refill pack or for storing other materials, and the metal tin is also hinged, which some artists might like.
-This kit has 36 pencils that are all bright, vivid, and every color included are versatile and can be used for various art styles.
+The Faber Castell watercolor pencils kit comes in a metal tin pack that you can reuse for a refill pack or for storing other materials, and the metal tin is also hinged, which some artists might like.
+This kit has 36 pencils that are all bright, vivid, and every color included is versatile and can be used for various art styles.

 Performance